MarileneK/git-cheatsheet/READme.md

 -----------------|-----------------
 on your computer |  on your GitHub

 You can work on your computer (Tree 1), your code will be "locally" changed.
-No one else would be able to see your work... except you because your files are saved on your computer.
+Nobody will be able to see your work... except you because your files are saved on your computer.

 Now, let's imagine that you are working on a great app and that you want to share your code with some friends.
 How would you do that?
 Send your project via WeTransfer?
 Send it in an e-mail?
 Oh God, no no no nooooooo!!!
 You will use GitHub!

 What you will need to do is **to send a copy of your code from your computer (Tree 1) to GitHub (Tree 2)**.
 So, I hope it's pretty clear for you now.

-But why __A TREE__ as an analogy?
-Simply because you can create __BRANCHES__ to work on, both on your computer (Tree 1) and on GitHub (Tree 2).
+But why _A TREE_ as an analogy?
+Simply because you can create _BRANCHES_ to work on, both on your computer (Tree 1) and on GitHub (Tree 2).
 A branch is a copy of your project on which you will work on a specific functionality.

+With GitHub, you will not only be able to work with others, share your code and get theirs, but also save all your projects and retrieve them on from any computer.
+So cool, isn't it?